 Yes, you do.
 Although therapeutic sedation will relax you to the point where you are no longer fearful, it does not relieve pain.
 However, we will not numb you up until the sedation has taken effect and you tell us that it is all right to proceed.

 Sedation dentistry has a long history of helping apprehensive dental patients.
 It has been in use in America for more than 50 years and it makes even the most complex procedures far easier on the patient.
 Your dentist will be able to work on you for longer because you will be totally comfortable.
 You could, for instance, have all of your wisdom teeth extracted in a single visit instead of having to come back because the time in the chair stresses you to the point where you cannot have them all done at once.

 There is just one downside to dental sedation – whether you have oral or IV sedation, you will not be able to drive yourself home.
 You will either need to take a taxi, or recruit a friend or family member to drive you to and from your appointment.
 Experience the many benefits of sedation dentistry.

 If the idea of a session in the dentist chair makes you shudder and you think you are a good candidate for sedation dentistry, call us at Martin Dentistry.
 We can tell you more about the benefits of sedation dentistry and book an appointment for you with Dr. Doug or Dr. Dax.
 Call us at 209-951-4251, or use the form on our Contact Us page to arrange an appointment.
 Our office is located at 1310 East Swain Road, Suite 2, Stockton, CA 95210.
 Remember to bring someone with you to drive you home before your sedation dentistry treatments.
-For any unanswered questions you might have, visit our FAQs page.
+For any unanswered questions you might have, visit our FAQs or Facts pages.